humdrum-tools/humdrum-documentation/guide/ch13/index.md

 ```
 > \| grep fe \| grep -c la

-We can repeat this command for beats one and two by changing the **-r**
+We can repeat this command for beats one and two by changing the <span class="option">r</span>
 parameter to 1 and 3 respectively.

 ------------------------------------------------------------------------